jackon007/Library_Mangament/README.md

 #### Console Menu
 Choose a number!

--- 1 : Available Books --
+1 : Available Books
--- 2 : Genres -- See all genres or add new one --
--- 3 : Books Information --
+2 : Genres           -- See all genres or add new one 3 : Books Information
--- 4 : Register User --
+4 : Register User
--- 5 : Loan Section -- Borrow or Return books
+5 : Loan Section      -- Borrow or Return books
--- 6 : Loaners List --
+6 : Loaners List
--- 7 : Add new Book --
+7 : Add New Book
--- 8 : Print Users --
+8 : Print Users
--- 9 : Add Information to new Books --
+9 : Add Information to New Books
--- 10 : Libraries
+10: Libraries
--- 0 : Exit --
+0 : Exit

 ##### Instruction to Test
 - Create Libraries.